Skip to main content

 ❌ When not to use caching:

-• In most cases, for functions taking bbox as an argument -> your function + input cache would get re-generated for each new bbox (which changes each time you pan around in Workbench Map view for example)
+• In most cases, for functions taking bounds as an argument -> your function + input cache would get re-generated for each new bounds (which changes each time you pan around in Workbench Map view for example)

 • Data you want others in your team or external to Fused to use.
 You're better off writing your data to cloud storage like s3 or gcs